cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-datumaro.md

 - Supported annotations: Bounding Boxes, Polygons.
 - Attributes: Supported.
+- Tracks: Supported.

-Downloaded file is a zip archive with the following structure:
+The downloaded file is a zip archive with the following structure:

 ```bash
 taskname.zip/